aphelyon/cs4720-final-project/README.md

             --> 10 pts - Data storage using key/value pair storage (SharedPreferences or UserDefaults)
                   --> UserDefaults saving login information by using KeychainSwift and a user defined pin

+            --> 15 pts - Build and consume your own web service using a third-party platform (i.e Firebase) --> Uses firebase to build an array of Restaurants by collecting data from a database of of restaurants

 Work Left